digideskio/support-tools/timeseries/README.md

   This will enable all metrics whose names start with "sysmon" from the file sysmon.log, which includes information such as CPU and disk utilization statistics.

+* **Iostat.** While it has some disadvantages, it can be simpler to use iostat rather than the custom script sysmon.py.
+Be sure to include timestamps with the -t option, and use the -k option to ensure that data rates are given in kB/s:

+        iostat -k -t -x $delay >iostat.log &

+  Since iostat timestamps don't have a timezone, you will need to supply that when you visualize the data, for example using the following timeseries.py command-line argument if the timestamps are EDT:

+        'iostat(tz=-4):iostat.log'

 * **Stack trace samples.** For some deeper investigations tack trace